mkmoisio/presidential_tweet_classifier/README.md

 1. Repeat steps 1 - 3 for unseen sample(s).
 2. Transform the sample(s) with SVD fitted in step 4.
 3. Obtain results from SVC.

+## Server

+Finally, server/ has a simple flask web server which should be capable of responding to http requests querying for predicted author for some specigic tweet. server/saved_objects has prefitted objects of required models.